Arjun-000/Color-Changer/README.md

-# React + Vite
+# Background Color Changer using React

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This is a simple React application that allows users to change the background color of the page by clicking on color-coded buttons.
+Each button dynamically updates the background color of the page and the heading.

+### Technologies Used ###

+- React: Frontend framework for building the user interface.

+- Material UI: Used for button components.

+- CSS: For additional styling and layout adjustments.